earthly/website/blog/_posts/2021-09-22-awk-examples.md

 > [vyuh](https://news.ycombinator.com/item?id=28445692
 https://news.ycombinator.com/item?id=28445692)

-Awk just keeps going.
+Awk has more to it than this.
 It has more built-in variables and built-in functions.
-It has range patterns and substition rules you can use to modify content and more.
+It has range patterns and substitution rules so that you can modify content.

-If you want to learn more Awk, [The Awk Programming Language]() is the definitive book.
-It covers the language in depth but also covers how to biuld a small programming language in Awk, how to build a database in Awk and some other fun projects.
-It's really an introduction to building things with scripting langauges.
+If you want to learn more Awk, [The Awk Programming Language](https://www.amazon.ca/AWK-Programming-Language-Alfred-Aho/dp/020107981X/) is the definitive book.
+It covers the language in depth and also covers how to build a small programming language in Awk, how to build a database in Awk and some other fun projects.

-I hope this introduction gave you enough AWK for 90% of your use-cases though.
+I hope this introduction gave you enough Awk for 90% of your use-cases though.
 If you come up with any clever Awk tricks yourself or if you have strong opinions on whether I should read the Hunger Games Trilogy, please reach out me.